astefanutti/camel-cdi/quickstarts/README.md

 ## Java SE

-The different examples can be launched using the main `BootStrap` class that is part of each example directly or using the Maven Exec plugin:
+The examples can be individually launched using the `Main` class that is part of each example (directly from the IDE or the `java` command) or using the Exec Maven plugin:

 ```
 mvn clean compile exec:exec